 Among the greatest almighty mentioned in Hindu Scriptures, Lord Venkateshwara is believed to be one of the sacred avatars of Lord Vishnu.
-Venkateswara is said to be a human avatar of Lord Vishnu which he took while in search of Goddess Laxmi as per Varaha Purana and Bhavishya Purana.
+Venkateswara is a human avatar of Lord Vishnu, which he took while searching for Goddess Laxmi as per Varaha Purana and Bhavishya Purana.

-Venkateswara means the lord of “Venkata”, meaning the destroyer of sins.
-It is the combination of words Venkata (the name of a hill in Andhra Pradesh) and Isvara (Lord).
-It is derived from two Sanskrit words: “vem” meaning sins and xa nih“kata” meaning power of imunity.
+Venkateswara means the lord of “Venkata,” meaning the destroyer of sins.
+It is the combination of the words Venkata (the name of a hill in Andhra Pradesh) and Isvara (Lord).
+It is derived from two Sanskrit words: “vem,” meaning sins, and xa nih“kata” meaning power of imunity.

-Since the incarnation of Lord Vishnu in the form of Lord Venkata is regarded as the supreme form in this age, Lord Venkateshwara’s temple is considered to be the Kaliyuga’s Vaikuntha.
-And the supreme temple of Lord Venkateshwara is “Tirumala Venkateswara Temple” located in Tirupati, Andra Pradesh, India.
-And the interesting fact is; This temple is regarded to be the richest temple receiving over 23 million amount of donations per day.
+Since the incarnation of Lord Vishnu in the form of Lord Venkata is regarded as the supreme form in this age, Lord Venkateshwara’s temple is considered the Kaliyuga’s Vaikuntha.
+And the supreme temple of Lord Venkateshwara is “Tirumala Venkateswara Temple,” located in Tirupati, Andra Pradesh, India.
+And the interesting fact is; This temple is regarded to be the richest temple receiving over 23 million donations per day.

 Legend of Lord Venkateswara

-Puranas which mentioned Lord Venkateswara and Tirumala are Padma Purana, Varaha Purana, Garuda Purana, Brahmanda Purana the Brahmottara Purana, Markandeya Purana, Harivamsa, Vamana Purana, Brahma Purana, Aditya Purana, Skanda Purana, and Bhavishyottara Purana.
-The incarnation of Lord Vishnu as Venkateswara was carried out following a great incident and some are explained below.
+Puranas mentioned Lord Venkateswara and Tirumala are Padma Purana, Varaha Purana, Garuda Purana, Brahmanda Purana, the Brahmottara Purana, Markandeya Purana, Harivamsa, Vamana Purana, Brahma Purana, Aditya Purana, Skanda Purana, and Bhavishyottara Purana.
+The incarnation of Lord Vishnu as Venkateswara was carried out following a great incident, and some are explained below.

 Once there was a ritual/sacrifice to be performed on the banks of the Gangas.
 But the problem was, sages didn’t know for which god the rituals were to be performed.
-On questioning by Sage Narada, other Rishis approached sage Bhrigu (one of the Saptarishis) and asked him to find the solution to their dilemma.
-They requested sage Bhrigu to find the ideal god (primary benefactor of their yajna) who is capable to take the offering and who would be pleased by those rituals.
+On questioning by Sage Narada, other Rishis approached sage Bhrigu (one of the Saptarishis) and asked him to solve their dilemma.
+They requested sage Bhrigu to find the ideal god (primary benefactor of their yajna) capable of taking the offering and who would be pleased by those rituals.

 With no other options left, he last went to Lord Vishnu.
-Vishnu was sleeping on the bed of serpents at the time and when Bhrigu arrived, he just saw Vishnu’s feet and felt humiliated.
+Vishnu was sleeping on the bed of serpents at the time, and when Bhrigu arrived, he only saw Vishnu’s feet and felt humiliated.
 He thus kicked Vishnu on his chest, where goddess Laxmi resided.
 Vishnu didn’t react to the action instead apologized to Sage by messaging his feet.
-This action of Lord Vishnu made Bhrigu realize that Lord Vishnu was the one whom the offerings were to be performed.
+This action of Lord Vishnu made Bhrigu realize that Lord Vishnu was the one with whom the offerings were to be performed.

-However, for kicking Vishnu, Goddess Lakshmi felt insulted and had a rage with Lord Vishnu and left Vaikuntha and came to live down on earth to Kolhapur.
+However, for kicking Vishnu, Goddess Lakshmi felt insulted and had a rage with Lord Vishnu, left Vaikuntha, and came to live down on earth to Kolhapur.

-As the years passed by and in their second birth, Padmavati and Srinivasa finally met and got married.
-For marriage, Srinivasa took a huge amount of loan from Lord Kuber and promised to repay the loan before the end of Kaliyuga.
-This is the reason why the lord is still repaying the loan taken from Kubera and will still pay till the end of kali yuga.
+As the years passed and in their second birth, Padmavati and Srinivasa finally met and married.
+For marriage, Srinivasa took a huge loan from Lord Kuber and promised to repay the loan before the end of Kaliyuga.
+This is why the lord is still repaying the loan taken from Kubera and will still pay till the end of kali yuga.